Homeowner's FAQ: HVAC

 - You are breathing dust now.
 Hope you don't have allergies.

 - Your unit is breathing dust now.
 You can cough to help your lungs to get rid of the dust, your unit can't.

-- The restricted airflow causes the unit to have a higher temperature drop across the indoor coil, which may cause the refrigerant not to be completely evaporated, which will cause the liquid refrigerant to reach the compressor, and the compressors are not designed to compress liquid, they are designed to compress gas.
-There are some compressors that are able to withstand such an abuse, but not all of them.
+- The restricted airflow causes the unit to have a higher temperature drop across the indoor coil, which may cause the refrigerant not to be completely evaporated.
+This will cause the liquid refrigerant to reach the compressor, and compressors are not designed to compress liquid, they are designed to compress gas.
+There are some compressors that are able to withstand such abuse, but not all of them.
 The ones that are not, will die.
 You will pay dearly for that.

-(the site seems to be down quite often) units are designed in such a way that it is not possible to get to the indoor coil without disassembling the ductwork.
-Some contractors just cut the holes in the ductwork, clean the coil, and patch the holes back.
-Disgusting design.
+For example, Goettl units are designed in such a way that it is not possible to get to the indoor coil without disassembling the ductwork.
+Some contractors just cut holes in the ductwork, clean the coil, and patch the holes back.
+That is expensive.

 What is "multistage"?